DCF Banner

 Students are required to obtain an FDU Webmail account.
 This allows access to FDU’s Webcampus and the Blackboard web site for the course.
 The email facilities of Blackboard will be used to communicate with students and the material on the site is highly recommended.
 Students who do not wish to use or check their FDU email can set up auto-forwarding to another email address of their choice.

 Each student in University Physics must register for a section of laboratory.
-The laboratory is a mandatory co-requisite for the lecture.
+The laboratory is a mandatory co-requisite.

 Fairleigh Dickinson University has an Academic Integrity Policy that each student must read and understand.
-It also has a formal procedure for appealing a grade.
-Both documents can be found in the Student Handbook and on the FDU web site.
+It can be found in the Academic Regulations section of the Metropolitan Campus Student Handbook on the FDU web site.

 [back to Contents]